 Your actions speak louder than what you say.
-Many of you are familiar with the saying “Let your light shine.”.
+Many of you are familiar with the saying, “Let your light shine.”.

-Matthew 5:16 says let your light shine before others, that they may see your good deeds and glorify your Father in heaven.
+Matthew 5:16 says to let your light shine before others, that they may see your good deeds and glorify your Father in heaven.

-1 Peter 3:1-2 Living Translation 1-2 Wives, fit in with your husbands’ plans; for then if they refuse to listen when you talk to them about the Lord, they will be won by your respectful, pure behavior.
+1 Peter 3:1-2 Living Translation 1-2 Wives, fit in with your husbands’ plans; if they refuse to listen when you talk to them about the Lord, they will be won by your respectful, pure behavior.
 Your godly lives will speak to them better than any words.
 As people of God, we can love.
 God commands us to love even the most difficult people and others that do not share our belief in Jesus or God.

-Jeremiah 31:2-4 says with loving kindness God draws us to Him.
+Jeremiah 31:2-4 says with loving kindness; God draws us to Him.

 Romans 2:4 says it is the goodness of God that leads to repentance.